devsarahgeo/Olist-Ecommerce-GTM-Analysis/README.md

 - **Geography-Focused Strategy**: Strengthen retention, logistics, and seller support in Sao Paulo and Rio de Janeiro while expanding acquisition efforts in emerging cities.

 - **Address Cancellations**: Investigate high-cancellation products and sellers, focusing on logistics, inventory management, and category-specific interventions.

 ---
-## 🚀 Impact

-Analysis of 2016–2018 data identifies historical trends in high-value customers, peak sales periods, repeat-buying categories, and key regions.
-These patterns provide actionable guidance for retention, upselling, and regional strategies that can inform current business decisions.
-We need to comapare this with 2024–2025 data to see if the same trends hold and to measure performance.

----